MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 3. In the Create/Modify Custom Link window, make any changes to the link that you want.

 4. Choose Save.
-If you didn’t change the custom link label for the new link, Copy1 will be added to the label.
+If you didn't change the custom link label for the new link, Copy1 will be added to the label.

 ### Chapter 42: Word templates